Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Introduction

 commute strictly. \end{Theorem} \begin{Theorem}[{cf. Theorem \ref{Thm: Pseudolimits in Tancat}}] Let $F\colon \Cscr^{\op} \to \fCat$ be a tangent indexing functor.
-The tangent category $\PC(F)$ equipped with the tangent structure of Theorem \ref{Thm: Pre-Equivariant Tangent Category} is the pseudolimit in $\fTan$ of shape $F$. \end{Theorem}
+The tangent category $\PC(F)$ equipped with the tangent structure of Theorem \ref{Thm: Pre-Equivariant Tangent Category} is the pseudolimit in $\fTan_{\operatorname{strong}}$ of shape $F$. \end{Theorem}

 In Section \ref{Section: Review of EQCats} we review and recall the foundations towards doing equivariant algebraic geometry and equivariant differential geometry.
 Note that there are many technical footnotes in this section for the reader who is interested in some of the technical details in equivariant geometry, but these details can be safely skipped for the reader who is willing to go with the adjective-laden flow.
 Most of what appears here is located in various locations in the literature, but we collect the results centrally here to introduce the reader to how to go about the equivariant geometry yoga and to also illustrate the remarkable similarities between the algebraic and differential cases.
-We also present twelve different examples of the sorts of ``equivariant categories'' which can appear over/on varities $X$ and smooth manifolds $M$ in Example \ref{Example: Pre-equivariant pseudofunctors}.
+We also present twelve different examples of the sorts of ``equivariant categories'' which can appear over/on varieties $X$ and smooth manifolds $M$ in Example \ref{Example: Pre-equivariant pseudofunctors} and which can all have their own tangent structures.
+However, we only pay explicit attention to a few of these examples.